-'Finding The Salvation Army was like finding a lifeline.
-My recent breakup had taken a toll on me, and I was in a bad space emotionally and financially.
-There's a history of alcohol abuse in my family and I didn't want to drown my sorrows.

-I was amazed at how generous the food parcel was.
+Like many, for me, The Salvation Army has been a lifeline.
+There's a history of alcohol-abuse in my family and I didn't want to worsen my situation by turning to drink.
+I was amazed at how generous the food parcel was when I first received it.
 It was very helpful for school lunches.
 Being put on a kai plan was a relief.
 I had thought the help would be one-off and then you'd go away and struggle some more.
 When I received the second parcel, I was able to redirect food money to the bills.
 By week four, I felt like I was getting back on my feet.